memgraph/docs/products/memgraph/v1.2.0/getting_help/faq.md

 Memgraph supports extending the query language with user-written procedures.
 These procedures are grouped into modules, which can then be loaded on startup.
 Query modules can be implemented by using the Python API or C API.
-Take a look at our guide [How to Implement Query Modules](../database_functionalities/implement-query-modules.md).
+Take a look at our guide [Implement custom query modules](../database_functionalities/implement-query-modules.md).

+##### Why is my Memgraph instance relativly slow?

+Label indexing is not enabled by default in Memgraph, i.e., Memgraph will not automatically index labeled data.
+Therefore, it is up to the user to perform the indexing explicitly.
+Visit the [Reference guide](../reference_guide/indexing.md) to find out more about creating indexes.